Jim Nabors: Breakthrough and popularity

 Nabors made his television debut as "Jimmy Nabors" on the Today in Dixie show on WJBF in Augusta, Georgia.
 He was active in the choir at Grace United Methodist Church in North Augusta.

-Andy Griffith discovered Nabors at The Horn and hired him to play a one-shot role of Gomer Pyle, a dimwitted gas station attendant on The Andy Griffith Show (Season 3, episode 13, "The Bank Job").
-Nabors' character was based on his act at The Horn, and it became so popular that he was made a regular on the show and was later given the spin-off show Gomer Pyle, U.S.M.C., in which his character joined the Marines.
+Andy Griffith discovered Nabors at The Horn and hired him to play a one-shot role of Gomer Pyle, a dimwitted gas station attendant on The Andy Griffith Show in the third-season episode "Man in a Hurry."
+Nabors' character was based on his act at The Horn, and it became so popular that he was made a regular on the show and was later given the spin-off show Gomer Pyle – USMC, in which his character joined the Marines.
 The show placed Nabors' bungling, naive character opposite Gunnery Sergeant Vince Carter (Frank Sutton).

-Gomer Pyle remained popular despite the concurrence of the Vietnam War because the show avoided war-related themes and instead focused on the character's rural roots and the relationship between Pyle and Carter.
-Nabors resigned from Gomer Pyle, U.S.M.C. after five seasons because he desired to move to something else, "reach for another rung on the ladder, either up or down."
+Gomer Pyle remained popular despite the concurrence of the Vietnam War because the series avoided war-related themes and instead focused on the character's rural roots and the relationship between Pyle and Carter.
+Considering himself more an entertainer than actor, Nabors resigned from Gomer Pyle – USMC after five seasons because he wanted to move on to something else, "reach for another rung on the ladder, either up or down."

 Singing career

 Nabors first revealed his fine singing voice on the February 24, 1964, "The Song Festers" episode of The Andy Griffith Show and on April 8, 1964, on The Danny Kaye Show, and subsequently capitalized on it with numerous successful recordings and live performances.
 Most of the songs were romantic ballads, though he sang pop, gospel, and country songs as well.

-The climactic vocal performance on Gomer Pyle, U.S.M.C. came in an episode titled "The Show Must Go On", aired November 3, 1967, in which Pyle sang "The Impossible Dream (The Quest)" in Washington, D.C., at a U.S. Navy relief show, accompanied by the Marine Corps Band.
+The climactic vocal performance on Gomer Pyle – USMC came in an episode titled "The Show Must Go On", aired November 3, 1967, in which Pyle sang "The Impossible Dream (The Quest)" in Washington, D.C., at a U.S. Navy relief show, accompanied by the Marine Band.
 A clip from the show, in which Pyle says the tag-line "Surprise, surprise, surprise!" appears in the Pink Floyd album The Wall in the song "Nobody Home".
 He hosted a variety show, The Jim Nabors Hour (1969–1971), which featured his Gomer Pyle co-stars Ronnie Schell and Frank Sutton.
 Despite a poor critical reception, the show was popular and earned an Emmy nomination.
 After the cancellation of The Jim Nabors Hour, Nabors embarked on a nationwide roadshow.